Top Schools for Jewelry Design

 In general, jewelry design programs provide students with training in metal working techniques.
 They typically include courses in 3-D design, casting, stone setting and art history.
 Successful completion of a jewelry or metals program can lead to a Bachelor of Applied Science, Bachelor of Fine Arts (BFA) or Master of Fine Arts (MFA).
 The three schools profiled below include a renowned technology institute and two national universities that offer undergraduate and/or graduate programs in jewelry and metal work.

-The University of Kansas (KU) is a research institution that U.S. News and World Report ranked 46th on its 'Top Public Schools - National Universities' list in 2012.
-KU offers an MFA in Metalsmithing and Jewelry through the School of the Arts' Department of Visual Art.
+The University of Kansas (KU) is a research institution that U.S. News & World Report ranked KU 50th on its list of 'Top Public Schools - National Universities' list in 2015.
+KU offers a BFA in Metalsmithing and Jewelry through the School of the Arts Department of Visual Art.
 Students participate in a weekly seminar to discuss issues in contemporary art.
 Additionally, students have access to a metal studio, which includes polishing, enameling, casting and soldering areas.